Cian911/angular-google-map/README.md

 Via NPM

 ```
-$ npm install --save angular-google-map
+$ npm install --save angular-google-map-v2
 ```

-or the simple way, by including ``/dist/angular-google-map.min.js`` into the head of your HTML.
+or the simple way, by including ``/dist/angular-google-map-v2.min.js`` into the head of your HTML.

 ## Usage